 See the Academic Standards section “Incomplete Grades (I)” section of this Catalog for more information regarding incomplete grades.
 For School of Business students, the deadline is established by the instructor but the instructor must submit a grade change to the Registrar by the end of the eighth week following completion of the course.
 School of Business students cross-registered in the College of Arts and Sciences courses must meet the College Arts and Sciences deadlines.

-A matriculated School of Business student may take the regular course(s) in the student’s Schedule of Instruction concurrently with one elective.
+A matriculated School of Business student may take the regular course(s) in the student’s schedule concurrently with one elective.
 If this limit is to be exceeded, the student must obtain approval.

 In exceptional cases, independent study provides alternatives not available through regular course offerings or because of scheduling limitations.
 No more than 12 credits can be counted toward the degree.